Google colab SSH connector

 <PUT_YOUR_PASSWORD_HERE>with a password of your choice and

-githubRepositoryUrlwith the link to your github repository (if you use
+<PUT_YOUR_REPOSITORY_URL_HERE>with the link to your Github/Gitlab repository (if you use the git integration).

 The output of this snippet will look similar to the following screenshot: